Now Revised!

-The DVD of this play is now available
+This play is now available

-exclusively here and not available anywhere else.
+and is not available anywhere else.

 THE MUSICAL TELEPHONE -